juseg/alps/articles/erosion/response-referee1.md

 > the erosional potential appearing strikingly high?
 I think this should/could
 > be discussed..

-TODO: I think this will best fit in "age of the glacial landscape".
+More accurate modelling of small-scale glaciers would be needed to fully address this point.
+Steep topography though is likely to be part of the explanation, and a more substantial discussion of the high erosion potential values in these areas and the model limitations that hinder interpretation was added in the "age of the glacial landscape" subsection.

 ## Specific comments